For product requests contact us by using the

 The Dresden International Airport is located within 1 kilometer from SURAGUS.
 There are regular connections from and to Frankfurt am Main, Düsseldorf, Munich, Cologne/Bonn, Stuttgart, Moscow-Sheremetyevo, Zurich, Basel-Mulhouse-Freibur and many more.
 Up-to-date information can be found here.

 SURAGUS guest are typically picked up and droped off at the airport by SURAGUS team.

 To reach us by train you can take the city railway S2 in direction Airport from Dresden Main Station or Neustadt.
 Depart at Dresden Grenzstrasse.
 The Nano Center Dresden is situated within walking distance from this railway station.
 Please wait at the reception, we will pick you up there.
 The website of the Dresden public transport service is available at www.dvb.de.

-Commercial Register: HRB 29603 District Court Dresden
+Commercial register: HRB 29603

 Content and design of this website is protected by copyright.
 The copying, distribution and storage of text, images and data without the prior written consent of SURAGUS GmbH is not allowed.